Genital itching can occur in both genders and may be a symptom of many issues, one of which can be diabetes.

 - Vaginal dryness caused by menopause which leads to a drop in one’s estrogen levels

 - Cancer (whether vulval or penile).
-It’s a rare type of cancer which occurs in the skin or tissues in the genital area of both genders
+It’s a rare type of cancer that occurs in the skin or tissues in the genital area of both genders

-- Vaginitis, which represents inflammation of one’s vaginal tissues
+- Vaginitis represents inflammation of one’s vaginal tissues

 - Diabetes mellitus